 The City of Tukwila is creating a special place in the heart of a neighborhood.
 We call this place Tukwila Village.

-Located at the intersection of Tukwila International Boulevard and South 144th Street, Tukwila Village is within 10 minutes of downtown Seattle, 5 minutes to SeaTac Airport, and walkable to the Tukwila light-rail station.
+Located at the intersection of Tukwila International Boulevard and South 144th Street, Tukwila Village is within 10 minutes of downtown Seattle, 5 minutes to SeaTac Airport, is served by two active bus routes, and walkable to the Tukwila light-rail station.
 The neighborhood around Tukwila Village is walkable to schools, parks and a grocery store.

 Tukwila Village Development Associates (the developer) is currently constructing two apartment buildings on the south side of 144th Street.
-When complete, the buildings will be five and six stories and will comprise 193 apartments for seniors, the headquarters offices for the Senior Housing Assistance Group, a police neighborhood resource center, and some retail space.
-The first building is scheduled to open in early 2018 and the second building will open in summer 2018.
+When complete, the buildings will be five and six stories and will comprise 193 apartments for seniors, the headquarters offices for the Senior Housing Assistance Group, and 4,000 square feet of office and retail space.
+The first building opened in May of 2018 and the second building will open fall 2018.

-The developer will also construct two additional apartments buildings which will open in 2019.
+The developer will also construct two additional apartments buildings which will open in 2019 and 2020.
 They will include 205 apartments, 4 live/work units, a restaurant, and some retail space.
 Approximately 165 of the apartments will be dedicated for seniors.

 Recent Project History